-- Sunday, January 13, 2019 2:00 PM to 4:00 PM.
-In addition to presenting awards to members for 2018 participation, we will again discuss the new ARES Connect database and what it means to you.
+- Sunday, February 10, 2019 2:00 PM to 4:00 PM.
+We will have a discussion about portable HF operations led by Bob K8MD.
+We will also again discuss the new ARES Connect database and what it means to you.
 If you haven’t already done so, please make sure you visit the ARES Connect website by clicking here to configure your account.
 Please use your call sign as your username.
 If it tells you that you already have an account, simply use the “forgot password” option on the login screen to get in.
 The meeting will be held at the Cuyahoga County Library Independence Branch 6361 Selig Drive.

 Cuyahoga County ARES holds meetings every month of the year with the exception of November and December.
 Meetings are held at one of the local branches of the Cuyahoga County Public Library.
 While we make every attempt to hold meetings at the Independence branch, this is subject to change depending on meeting room availability.
 Check the Event Calendar page for details.